 “I go back to my studio to paint.
 Usually a phone call is waiting from the printer: ‘Come back, something's gone wrong.’
 The printers try cheerfully when I demand the impossible of the silkscreen process and their equipment and smile indulgently when I reach the limit of my patience, kick the drying racks, howl when my foot hurts, and vow to give up silkscreening forever.”
 4

-In addition to his frustrations with silkscreening, Charley also had a difficult time with the entire business of art publishing.
+In addition to his frustrations with silkscreening, Charley also had some difficulties with the entire business of art publishing.
 As he said in 1981:

 “Frame House is the only gallery I’ve ever dealt with that is run like a business. with business people in charge and lots of promotion and PR.
 I had a difficult time adjusting to that at first but it really turned out well in the long run.”
 3